adon-cloudcannon/landing-page-test/src/collections/posts/2022-12-06-new-eleventy-features-a-new-theme-and-full-eleventy-support.md

 In less than a minute, anyone can spin up a new Sendit site with Eleventy and CloudCannon, and experience the best of our Visual Editor for intuitive page building.

-With Sendit, all users can quickly build out their pages from a pre-made set of twenty(\!) pre-styled and reusable page components, as well as create their own components to extend the project.
+With Sendit, all users can quickly build out their pages from a pre-made set of twenty(!) pre-styled and reusable page components, as well as create their own components to extend the project.

 ## What’s next on the SSG roadmap?

-There’s no resting on laurels for the CloudCannon product development team\!
+There’s no resting on laurels for the CloudCannon product development team!
 We’re working on adding equally rich support for a range of SSGs, including Next.js, Astro, and SvelteKit — with the same high level of features, new page-building themes, and documentation.
-(And if you’re working on product documentation sites, there’s not need to feel left out — we’re also working on MkDocs support, among others\!)
+(And if you’re working on product documentation sites, there’s not need to feel left out — we’re also working on MkDocs support, among others!)

 We’re always focused on allowing developers and content teams as much freedom as possible.
 That means static site developers can work with their preferred tools on CloudCannon, and content editors can use our CMS tooling to create, manage, and edit content on all sites.